aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q15
 ### Q15.
 Prototypal Inheritance vs. Classical Inheritance: A comparison of object-oriented paradigms

-In JavaScript, inheritance can be implemented using the prototypal inheritance model.
-This contrasts with classical inheritance found in many other object-oriented languages like Java and C++.
-Here's a comparison of prototypal inheritance and classical inheritance, including their key characteristics, benefits, and drawbacks.

 ##### Prototypal Inheritance

 Prototypal inheritance is a feature of JavaScript where objects inherit properties and methods directly from other objects.
 This model is more flexible and dynamic compared to classical inheritance.

-##### Key Characteristics:
+Note: In JavaScript, inheritance can be implemented using the prototypal inheritance model.
+This contrasts with classical inheritance found in many other object-oriented languages like Java and C++.

+**Key Characteristics**

 1. **Prototype Chain**: Objects are linked through a chain of prototypes.
 2. **Dynamic Extension**: Objects can be extended at runtime.
 3. **Object-centric**: Emphasizes objects and their relationships.

-##### Example:

 ```javascript
 // Prototypal Inheritance Example